Creative workflowCompany newsMarketing complianceReview and approvalProduct updates

 PDF proofing: 3 common pitfalls

-Even though Ziflow handles thousands of file types, PDF proofing constitutes over 50% of all review and approval activity for our users in Ziflow.
+Even though Ziflow handles thousands of file types, PDF proofing constitutes over 50% of all review and approval activity for our users.
 PDF proofs are opened and reviewed millions of times every single month using our platform.

 What we'll cover